Nottingham City Council Licensing Schemes

 When you apply for a licence, we will work out which Scheme your property comes under based on the answers you give us.

-You can check if your property needs a licence.
+You can check if your property needs a licence by clicking below.

 Check if my property is within a licensing area